xRitchie91/The-A-Team/README.md

 # Description
-The A Team is command line application that generates a company's employee roster into a webpage.
+The A Team is a command line application that generates a company's employee roster into a webpage.

 ## Table of Contents
 - [Description](#description)